WastedAccounts/goodadvice/README.md

 goodadvice is a fitness tracking app

+Sign up is easy and secure using bcrypt and an MFA code.
+If you want to just check it out there is a test user you can use too!
+Login with 'testuser/testuser'

 What it does:
 Admins can create daily workouts that are accessible to users and guests.
 Those workouts are editable by admins as well.